Engineering Insight Architecture Best Practices ~10 min read

 I’m an experienced C++ programmer, but still feel that I need a mindset shift when starting to work with Rust.

-• References can be immutable (&) or mutable (&mut), which is straightforward for simplest cases.
+• References can be immutable (&) or mutable (&mut), which is straightforward for the simplest cases.
 There are more complex cases, e.g. there are data types with interior mutability (e.g. RefCell), there are multi-level references (& &mut).

-• Rust also models memory safety in multi-thread scenarios, so there's Send and Sync.
-They have intricate rules related to various types of references, e.g. when &T is Send or Sync?
+• Rust also models memory safety in multi-thread scenarios, so there’s Send and Sync.
+They have intricate rules related to various types of references, e.g. when is &T Send or Sync?
 How about &mut T?

 • There are various data types, like Rc , Arc, Cell, RefCell, Mutex, RwLock, Cow .
 When to pick which?

-Each single rule is well documented from bottom up, but when putting things together to design a complex system, it's easy to get overwhelmed by all these intricacies.
-So it would be very helpful if we have a clear mental model to help us think in a more rationalized way.
+Each single rule is well documented from the bottom up, but when putting things together to design a complex system, it’s easy to get overwhelmed by all these intricacies.
+So it would be very helpful if we had a clear mental model to help us think in a more rationalized way.

-This article is not a tutorial to introduce these concepts, but provides a mental framework, as a simple and natural interpretation on Rust's memory safety models.
-I hope with this, Rust's rules around memory safety and capability of related built-in data types will be more easily understandable, based on rationalized coherent ideas instead of memorizing many rules.
+This article is not a tutorial to introduce these concepts, but provides a mental framework, as a simple and natural interpretation of Rust’s memory safety models.
+I hope with this, Rust’s rules around memory safety and capability of related built-in data types will be more easily understandable, based on rationalized coherent ideas instead of memorizing many rules.

 A variable represents some resource in the memory.
 When talking about the relationship between the variable and the relevant resource, there are two types of roles: ownership and access.